-If you intend to use your VET course towards the calculation of the ATAR, the school must submit an estimated mark of your likely performance in the HSC.
-This will only be used in the case of an illness/misadventure appeal.
-Students whose HSC pattern of study makes them eligible to receive an ATAR must sit the trial exam.
+If you intend to use your VET course towards the calculation of the ATAR, the school must submit an estimated mark of your likely performance in the HSC examination.
+The calculation of the mark is a school decision and will include the Trial HSC examination.
+This mark is only used in the event of misadventure.

-Assessment Summary for CPC20211 Certificate II in Construction Pathways equirements for HSC purposes Dat Dates Work Placement (compulsory for the HSC) Term 3 2019 and Term 4 2019 Trial HSC exam - Students whose HSC pattern of study makes them Term 3 Week 5/6 in HSC Year 2020 eligible to receive an ATAR must sit the trial HSC exam. • Cluster name, unit of competency code and title.
-Observation of practical work Product assessment Oral guestioning Written assignment, Role-play.
-Oral presentation Third party report Self- Assessment HSC examinable CPCCWHS1001 - Prepare to work safely in the construction Υ Υ Υ Υ Υ Υ industry Cluster 1 Working Safely in the Construction Industry • • • • CPCOHS2001A - Apply OHS requirements, policies and Υ Υ Υ Υ Υ Υ procedures in the construction industry CPCCCA2011A - Handle carpentry materials Υ Υ Υ Υ Υ Υ Cluster 2 Measure up COCCCM1015A - Carry out measurements & calculations Υ Υ Υ Υ Υ CPCCA2002B - Use carpentry tools and equipment Υ Υ Υ Υ Υ Cluster 3 Reading Plans and Levelling CPCCCM2001A - Read and interrupt plans and specifications Υ Υ Υ Υ CPCCCM2006B - Apply basic levelling procedures Υ Υ Υ Cluster 4 Prepare for Concreting CPCCCA2003A - Erect and dismantle formwork for footings and Υ Υ Υ Υ slabs on ground Cluster 5 Group Project CPCCCM1013A - Plan and organise work Υ Υ Υ Υ Υ Υ CPCCM2004A - Handle construction materials Υ Υ Υ Cluster 6 Skills Into Action CPCCCM1012A - Work effectively and sustainable in the Υ Υ Υ Υ construction industry CPCCCM1014A - Conduct workplace communication Υ Υ Υ Υ Cluster 7 Option 1 - Joinery CPCCJN2001A - Assemble components Υ Υ Υ Υ CPCCJN2002B - Prepare for off-site manufacturing process Υ Υ Υ Υ
+Assessment Summary for CPC20211 Certificate II in Construction Pathways

+Requirements for HSC purposes Dates Work Placement (compulsory for the HSC) 70 hours in total Term 3, 2022, Term 4, 2022 Trial HSC exam - Students whose HSC pattern of study makes them Term 3, 2023. eligible to receive an ATAR must sit the trial HSC exam.

+Assessment Plan Evidence Collection HSC Cluster Competency codes Title of competency Direct observation - real time, simulated environment Product based method - structured activities e.g. role plays, work samples, Questioning - written or oral related to knowledge e.g. quizzes, interviews NESA Status: Mandatory Cluster 1 - Working safely in the construction industry CPCCOHS2001A Apply OHS requirements, policies and procedures in the construction industry (Core) Х Х Y Cluster 2 - Carpentry Basics CPCCCA2011A CPCCCA2002B Handle carpentry materials (B) Use carpentry tools and equipment (B) Х Х Х - Cluster 3 - White Card CPCCWHS1001 Prepare to work safely in the construction industry (Imported) Х Х Х Y Cluster 4 - Levelling CPCCCM2006B Apply basic levelling procedures (H) Χ Х Χ - Cluster 5 - Reading plans CPCCCM2001A Read and interpret plans and specifications (Core) Х Х Υ Cluster 6 - Prepare for concreting CPCCCA2003A CPCCCM1015A Erect and dismantle formwork for footings and slabs on ground (B) Carry out measurements & calculations (Core) Х Х Y Cluster 7 - Group Project CPCCCM1013A CPCCCM2004A Plan and organise work (Core) Handle construction materials (H) Х Х Х Y - Cluster 8 - Skills into action CPCCCM1012A CPCCCM1014A Work effectively and sustainably in the construction Industry (Core) Conduct workplace communication (Core) Х Y Y Cluster 9 - Option 1 - Joinery CPCCJN2001A CPCCJN2002B Assemble components (F) Prepare for off-site manufacturing process (F) Χ Х Χ -
-^{} CPCCCM2005B Use construction tools and equipment - syllabus content to be delivered

-Depending on the achievement of units of competency; the possible AQF qualification outcome is CPC20211

-Certificate II in Construction Pathways or a Statement of Attainment towards CPC20211 Certificate II in
+^{ &}lt;u>CPCCCM2005B Use construction tools and equipment - syllabus content to be delivered Depending on the achievement of units of competency; the possible AQF qualification outcome is CPC20211 Certificate II in Construction Pathways or a Statement of Attainment towards CPC20211 Certificate II in Construction Pathways.

-Construction Pathways